kalyptein/gametools/data/adventures/Arden-Vul Keys/SL6 - Drowned Canyon/Areas - SL6.md

 ### SL6-86: False Tomb of Thekla (Partly-submerged)

-Five feet of murky water slosh around in this 10’-tall chamber, which is home to a giant anaconda.
-The wall frescoes have been ruined by moisture, a moldy mosaic occupies the west wall, and a granite sarcophagus sits in the center of the room on a 2’ dais.
-On the west wall a jumble of debris has accumulated around what once was a ceremonial rack (for a sword) built into the wall.
-It is in this debris that the anaconda lairs.
-Three water-slimed skeletons lie on the floor near the sarcophagus.
-GM Note: this area was intended as a red-herring for those seeking to loot the tombs of Taticus and Thekla, whose true tomb lies at SL6-88.
+* A giant anaconda lairs in the murky water of this half-flooded 10’-tall chamber.
+	* The wall frescoes are ruined by moisture.

-Mosaic: The mosaic shows a pair of warriors striking at a huge, hairy troll.
-One warrior is male and the other female, but both share similar features: they both have long, shoulder-length hair and pointed noses, and they both wear black leather armor, wield falchions, and wear silver lockets looped around their necks.
-GM Note: a bookish PC has a chance to recognize the pair of warriors in the mosaic as the legendary Archontean hero-twins, Taticus and Thekla, by rolling 4d6 under INT.
+	* A moldy mosaic of a pair of warriors, male and female, fighting a huge, hairy troll occupies the west wall.
+		* Both share similar features: long, shoulder-length hair and pointed noses, with black leather armor, falchions, and silver lockets around their necks.
+			* GM Note: the legendary Archontean hero-twins, Taticus and Thekla, (4d6 under INT to recognize).
+	* A granite sarcophagus sits in the center of the room on a 2’ dais.
+		* 3 water-slimed skeletons lie on the floor near the sarcophagus.
+			* Black leather armor, scale mail, a mace, a long sword, a purse (53 ancient silver pennies, 39 ancient gold solidi); a silver statuette of a hooded cobra (135 gp); and an elixir of health.

-Sarcophagus: The lid bears an incised image of a female warrior wearing leather armor and carrying a falchion.
-The lid of the sarcophagus is already cracked open, and can be fully removed easily, without any sort of check.
-Only the moldy remains of a female human, wrapped in linen bandages, remain.
+		* The lid bears an image of a female warrior in leather armor carrying a falchion, and is already cracked open.
+			* Within are moldy remains of a female human, wrapped in linen bandages.
+			* The original (meagre) treasure was looted in antiquity.
+A pair of brass leg bracelets studded with jet gems (50 gp) hides inside the wrappings.
+	* On the west wall, a jumble of debris has accumulated around what once was a ceremonial sword rack built into the wall.
+		* It is in this debris that the anaconda lairs.

-Secret Door (east): The door is normal to locate, and opens by pulling down on the left support for the sword rack that is found on the east wall.
-Doing so releases a mechanism that causes a panel on the eastern wall to swing into the chamber.
+	* Secret Door (east): pulling down on the left support of the sword rack releases a panel on the eastern wall to swing into the chamber.

+* GM Note: this area is a red-herring for would-be looters of the tombs of Taticus and Thekla, whose true tomb lies at SL6-88.

 1 giant constrictor snake: SZ L; AL N; AC 5; MV 90’; HD 6+1; HP 43; #AT 2; Dmg 1-4/2-8.
 Special attacks: constriction.

-Treasure:
-Inside the sarcophagus: all the original (meagre) treasure was looted in antiquity, but a pair of brass leg bracelets studded with jet gems is still hidden inside the wrappings (50 gp each).
-Skeletons: black leather armor, scale mail, a mace, a long sword, a purse with 53 ancient silver pennies and 39 ancient gold solidi (see Arden Vul items for both); a silver statuette of a hooded cobra (135 gp); and an elixir of health.

 ### SL6-87: False Tomb of Taticus (Partly-submerged)

-Five feet of water slosh about in this chamber.
-Although moisture has ruined most of the frescoes, a section of mosaic mounted on the south wall shows a pair of warriors striking simultaneously at a troll.
-A granite sarcophagus (10’x5’x5’) rests in the center of the chamber on a 2’ dais.
-Built into the west wall just above the water line is an empty rack, apparently intended for a sword.
+* Five feet of water slosh about in this chamber.
+	* Moisture has ruined most of the frescoes, but a section of mosaic on the south wall shows a pair of warriors, male and female, striking simultaneously at a troll.

-Mosaic: One warrior is male and the other female, but both share similar features: they both have long, shoulder-length hair and pointed noses, and they both wear black leather armor, wield falchions, and wear silver lockets looped around their necks.
-Note: A bookish PC has a chance to recognize the pair of warriors in the mosaic as the legendary Archontean hero-twins, Taticus and Thekla, by rolling 4d6 under INT.
+		* Both share similar features: long, shoulder-length hair and pointed noses, with black leather armor, falchions, and silver lockets around their necks.
+			* GM Note: the legendary Archontean hero-twins, Taticus and Thekla, (4d6 under INT to recognize).
+	* A granite sarcophagus (10’x5’x5’) rests in the center of the chamber on a 2’ dais.

-Sarcophagus: The lid bears a crude image scribed in the stone of a warrior wearing leather armor and holding a falchion.
+		* The lid bears a crude image of a warrior in leather armor and holding a falchion.
 The legend reads “Taticus the Strong.”
-The lid of the sarcophagus can be budged with an open doors check, but it is also trapped (see below).
-Within is a male body wrapped in shrouds along with some treasure.

-Trap (sarcophagus lid): The lid is trapped such that if the seam is broken between lid and sarcophagus, a powerful set of springs will project the now-broken lid upwards and outwards.
-Anyone within 10’ of the sarcophagus must roll 3d8 under DEX or take 3-12 HP damage from the explosion and stone fragments.

-Secret Door (west): The door is normal to find, and opens if a hidden button inside the sarcophagus is located and pressed.

-Treasure:
+			* The lid can be budged (open doors), but is trapped.
+If the seam is broken, the lid's subtle cracks and charges blow, hurling stone fragments outward (10’ radius,  3d8 under DEX or take 3d4).
-Inside the sarcophagus: 119 ancient silver pennies (see Arden Vul items); a pair of silver and turquoise bracelets (75 gp each); a scroll of magic missile and locate object; and a parchment scroll entitled Fraternal Triumph, or Taticus and Thekla against the Troll (see Arden Vul books).
+			* Within is a shrouded male body, 119 ancient silver pennies; a pair of silver and turquoise bracelets (75 gp each); a scroll (magic missile, locate object); a parchment scroll "Fraternal Triumph, or Taticus and Thekla against the Troll" (books).
+			* Secret Door (west): pressing a hidden button inside the sarcophagus opens the door.
+	* Built into the west wall just above the water line is an empty sword rack.

 ### SL6-88: Hidden Tomb of the Twins (Dry)

-The true tomb of Taticus and Thekla, the legendary Archontean hero-twins, is located here.
-The 15’-tall chamber is sheathed in blue tiles (6” square), on each of which has been painted the tau (yin-yang) symbol (which symbolizes twins for Archonteans).
-Perhaps 30% of the tiles have fallen to the floor, leaving the floor littered with broken tiles and ceramic dust.
-Two sarcophagi dominate the center of the chamber, although an enormous black ‘troll’ stands on a dais on the south wall.
-Between the two sarcophagi is a large patch of living mosaic (see new magic items).

- The ‘troll’ is 10’ tall, thick and muscled, and covered with black bristly hair.
-The ‘troll’ is actually a Type IV demon that has used its polymorph self ability to appear as the legendary object of the Twins’ great victory.
-The demon has been bound to this chamber to fulfill this function – and to defend the gemini blades (see new magic items) – for close to 2,000 years, and is eager for combat and release.
-Once it has defeated 17 robbers, it will be freed from its task.
-As such, the first thing it does is Gate in another demon to ensure it defeats any tomb raiders.
+* The true tomb of Taticus and Thekla, the legendary Archontean hero-twins, is 15’-tall, sheathed in blue tiles (6” square).
+	* Each tile bears the tau (yin-yang) symbol (symbolizes twins for Archonteans).
+	* A third of them have fallen, leaving the floor littered with broken tiles and dust.
+* Two sarcophagi of coal-black basalt (10’x5’x5’) dominate the center of the chamber.
+	* Each lid bears a heavily incised, silver-filled image of its inhabitant.
+A sword sticks up from each.

-Sarcophagi: Both of the 10’x5’x5’ sarcophagi are formed of coal-black basalt.
-The tops of each sarcophagus bear a heavily incised and silver-filled image of their respective inhabitants, Taticus and Thekla.
-Taticus appears as a young man dressed in leather armor with a flowing cloak; Thekla is a young woman and dressed similarly.
+		* Taticus is a young man in leather armor with a flowing cloak; Thekla, a young woman in similar dress.
 Both have shoulder-length hair and wear lockets.
-On each sarcophagus, however, the images of the twin’s locket is pierced vertically by one of the legendary gemini blades (see new magic items).
-The only way to release the lid of either lid is to pull forth the blade from the basalt; to do this, however, requires either a twin or a person of chaotic good or chaotic neutral alignment.
+		* On each sarcophagus, the images of the twin’s locket is pierced vertically by one of the legendary gemini blades (new).
+			* The only way to release a lid is to pull forth the blade from the stone.
+This requires either a twin or chaotic good or chaotic neutral person.
-Within each sarcophagus is some additional treasure.
+		* Inside
+			* Taticus: a red, hooded, cloak of displacement; a pair of red boots (25 gp); Taticus’s seal matrix (could be used to make new seals or sold to an antiquarian for 3,000 gp); a silver, gold, and bejeweled belt (1,850gp); a fine platinum cloak pin worth 425 gp.
+			* Thekla: a set of red boots of striding and springing; a fine, silk, hooded cloak (50 gp); an amethyst and silver hair pin (450 gp); a gold signet ring (250 gp); a second gold ring set with a huge topaz (650 gp).

-Living Mosaic: A large, 10’x3’, patch of living mosaic (see new magic items) occupies the space between the two sarcophagi.
-It depicts area 6-157 and is 75% likely to show troll-like beings moving through the image.
+* Between the two sarcophagi is a large (10’x3’) patch of living mosaic (new) depicting 6-157 (75% likely to show troll-like beings moving through the image).
+* An enormous 10'-tall ‘troll’, thick and muscled, covered with bristly black hair, stands on a dais on the south wall.
+	* Actually a Type IV demon shapechanged to fit legend of the Twins’ great victory.
+It has been bound to this chamber as guardian of the tomb and gemini blades for 2,000 years.
+It is eager for combat and release (once it has defeated 17 robbers).
+		* It gates in another demon first thing to ensure it defeats any tomb raiders.

-Secret Door (northeast, to SL6-87): This door is easy to locate (1 in 4), and opens by pulling a thin circle of wire nestled in the seam between wall and ceiling.
+* Secret Door (northeast, to SL6-87): easy to locate (1 in 4), opens by pulling a wire nestled in the seam between wall and ceiling.

-Secret Door (northwest, to SL6-86): This door is easy to locate (1 in 4), and opens outward by finding and depressing a 3”-square on the south wall.
+* Secret Door (northwest, to SL6-86): easy to locate (1 in 4), opens outward by pressing a 3”-square on the south wall.

-Secret Door (east, towards SL6-85): This door is hard to find (1 in 8) and only opens by brute force (open doors check to push it towards the east).
+* Secret Door (east, towards SL6-85): hard to find (1 in 8), pushes opens toward the east by brute force (open doors).

-Secret Door (west, towards SL6-89): The door is hard to locate (1 in 8) and can only be opened by pulling it inward via a successful open doors check.
+* Secret Door (west, towards SL6-89): hard to find (1 in 8), opens by pulling it inward (open doors).

 1 type IV demon: SZ L; AL CE; AC -1; MV 90’, 120’ flying (Class E); HD 11; HP 78; #AT 3; Dmg 1-4/1-4/2-8; MR 65%.
 Constant abilities: infravision.
 Special attacks: +2 to hit; cause fear; darkness 10’ radius; use symbol (fear or discord).
 Special defenses: half damage from cold, electricity, fire, gas; +1 or better weapons to hit.
 Special: teleport without error; detect magic; read languages; telekinesis (5,000 gp); project image; create illusion; levitate; polymorph self; dispel magic; gate in demon of type I to IV (60%).

-Treasure:
-The gemini blades (see new magic items), only removable by chaotic good PCs or by twins.

-Tomb of Taticus: a red, hooded, cloak of displacement; a pair of red boots (25 gp); Taticus’s seal matrix, which could be used to make new seals or could be sold to an antiquarian for 3,000 gp; a silver, gold, and bejeweled belt, worth 1,850gp; and a fine platinum cloak pin worth 425 gp.

-Tomb of Thekla: a set of red boots of striding and springing; a fine, silk, hooded cloak (50 gp); an amethyst and silver hair pin (450 gp); a gold signet ring (250 gp); a second gold ring set with a huge topaz (650 gp).

 ### SL6-89: Hidden Staircase up to SL6-31 (Dry)